tldr-pages/tldr/pages/common/gitwatch.md

 # gitwatch

-> Automatically commit file or directory changes to a git repository
+> Automatically commit file or directory changes to a git repository.
 > More information: <https://github.com/gitwatch/gitwatch>.

-- Automatically commit any changes made to a file or directory
+- Automatically commit any changes made to a file or directory:

 `gitwatch {{path/to/file_or_directory}}`